Budibase/website/content/blog/data/make-an-app-from-excel-spreadsheets.md

 This is critical if you want to build an app for certain functions but carry on using your spreadsheet tool for others.
 For example, if you wanted a dedicated tool for data entry, but you still wanted to analyze results in a spreadsheet.

-Check out our guide to building using a form to enter data to Google Sheets to find out more.
+Check out our guide to [using a form to enter data to Google Sheets](/blog/data/using-a-form-to-enter-google-sheets-data/) to find out more.

 ## Turn a spreadsheet into an app - step by step